mcmadsen/challange/README.md

 4. Implementing proper error handling and retry strategies
 5. Setting up monitoring for queue health and performance

+### Modular Architecture Improvements

+The current application structure could be enhanced with a more modular approach using NestJS feature modules:

+- **Transaction Module**: Encapsulate all transaction-related components
+  - Controllers, services, schemas, and models related to transactions
+  - Internal providers that should not be exposed outside the module

+- **API Integration Module**: Separate external API interactions
+  - Mock transaction API service
+  - Rate limiting logic
+  - API client configurations

+- **Core Module**: Shared functionality across the application
+  - Database configuration
+  - Common utilities and helpers
+  - Shared interfaces and types

+- **Sync Module**: Dedicated to synchronization processes
+  - Bull queue implementation
+  - Sync strategies and processors
+  - Monitoring and reporting

+Benefits of this modular approach:
+- Better separation of concerns
+- Improved code organization and maintainability
+- Easier testing with clear boundaries
+- More scalable architecture for future feature additions
+- Potential for lazy-loading modules in larger applications

 ## Testing Approach